Skip to content

 FlexCard

-A FlexCard is an OmniStudio component that displays formatted, read-only data from one or more sources in a configurable card UI.
+A FlexCard is an OmniStudio component that displays formatted, read-only data from one or more sources inside a configurable card layout.

 § 01